wawhal/graphql-engine/community/learn/graphql-tutorials/tutorials/react-native-apollo/tutorial-site/content/load-older.md

 The ideal workflow to implement this feature would be:

 1. Start with loading only "n" items
-2. On "load more", fetch "n" more items older than the oldest item
+2. On "load more", fetch "n" more items older than the oldest local item
 3. Append the newly loaded items to apollo cache

 You will learn: